NdunguSam01/phase-4-superheroes-code-challenge/README.md

     Optionally, you can download the zipped file by clicking the green Code button then selecting the "Download ZIP" option.

-2. **Installing dependencies** - since this project needs various dependencies to run, type the following command in your terminal:
+2. **Installing dependencies** - since this project needs various dependencies to run, navigate into the server folder and type the following command in your terminal:

+    ```
+    cd server
+    ```

     ```
     pipenv install